 - Insurance claims vary significantly in the time it takes to complete the process.

 - Because there are so many people involved, any delay by one person can slow down the entire claim.

 - The type of claim can also have an effect on how long the process takes.

 - The best thing you can do to speed up the claims process is to be sure you communicate promptly and thoroughly.

 It Takes a Team

-When To File… And When Not To
+When To File and When Not To

-Before you start to panic about filing a claim, first determine if you should do so in the first place.
-If anyone was injured or it is unclear whose fault the damage was, you should absolutely file an insurance claim.
+Before you worry about filing a claim, first determine if you should do so in the first place.
+If anyone was injured or if it's unclear whose fault the damage was, you should absolutely file an insurance claim.
 Some insurance policies also stipulate that you must notify them of potential claims.

-However, if you and your vehicle are the only things involved in the accident, you should get a repair estimate before you file your claim -- or it could cost you in the long run.
+However, if it's a single-vehicle accident involving you and your car, you should get a repair estimate before you file your claim or it could cost you in the long run.
 If the cost of the repair is less than your deductible, it may be easier to pay out of pocket than to file a claim.
-Additionally, some policies raise the rates for filing a claim, so make sure you know the specifics of your particular policy.
+Additionally, some policies raise the rates for filing a claim, so make sure you know the specifics of your policy.